AnnikaStein/WCA-German-State-Ranks/README.md

 ## Data statement
 > This information is based on competition results owned and maintained by the
-> World Cube Assocation, published at https://worldcubeassociation.org/results
+> World Cube Association, published at https://worldcubeassociation.org/results
 > as of October 14, 2024.

 ## Support